Mitigating Perspective Distortion-induced Shape Ambiguity in Image Crops: Experiments

 \seclabel{sec:depth}

-\boldparagraph{Task} Metric depth prediction from a single image is ill-posed due to depth-scale ambiguity~\cite{eigen2014depth}, so several works~\cite{ranftl2021vision,Ranftl2022PAMI} focus on predicting depth up to scale.
-This could be mitigated to some extent by using domain knowledge about specific datasets, as in ZoeDepth~\cite{bhat2023zoedepth}.
-However, this gets worse in the presence of augmentations, \eg cropping and scaling~\cite{zhong2023improving}, due to which these augmentations are excluded during training.
-Here, we investigate whether additional cues from \methodname about the crop location \& camera intrinsics could help to improve metric depth estimation in the presence of cropping and scaling augmentations.
+\boldparagraph{Task} Given a single RGB image, the goal is to predict the distance of each pixel to the camera center along the optical axis.

-\boldparagraph{Method} We adopt the architecture of ZoeDepth \cite{bhat2023zoedepth}.
-It consists of a transformer-based MiDaS~\cite{Ranftl2022PAMI} backbone to estimate relative depth, which is passed to a domain specific decoder along with multi-scale image features from the backbone, to predict the metric depth for each dataset separately.
+\boldparagraph{Method} We adopt the ZoeDepth architecture~\cite{bhat2023zoedepth}.
+It consists of a transformer-based MiDaS~\cite{Ranftl2022PAMI} backbone to estimate relative depth, which is passed to a domain specific decoder along with multi-scale image features from the backbone, to predict the metric depth for a specific dataset.
 The model uses a discretized representation of 3D space (into a volumetric grid, referred to as bins) to first output coarse depth (represented as the center of the bin), which is then refined by an MLP in subsequent layers (referred to as the MetricBins~\cite{bhat2023zoedepth} module).
 The model is trained using the scale-invariant log loss (similar to~\cite{Bhat2022ECCV}) with $384 \times 512$ images without any cropping and scaling augmentations during training.
-There are two variants of the model: trained from scratch and initialized from a MiDAS model pre-trained on $12$ datasets (also on $384 \times 512$ images).
+There are two variants of the model: a) ZoeD-X-N, trained from scratch and b) ZoeD-M12-N, initialized from a MiDAS model pre-trained on $12$ datasets (also on $384 \times 512$ images).

-\boldparagraph{Modifications} We use cropping \& scaling augmentations during training and operate at 2 sizes: $96 \times 128$ \& $384 \times 512$.
-We do not change the architecture or loss function.
+\boldparagraph{Modifications} We train and test on 3:4 aspect ratio image crops that are rescaled to $384 \times 512$ before being fed into the network.
+We do not change the architecture or the loss function.

-\boldparagraph{Incorporating \methodname} We explore two design choices to add \methodname: (1) with the relative depth \& $12\times16\times256$ image features predicted by the MiDaS model, before passing it to the MetricBins module, (2) with the downsampled $24\times32\times1024$ feature map before being processed by the BeiT~\cite{beit} module in MiDaS.
-We interpolate \methodname to a resolution of $12\times16$ for the former and $24 \times 32$ for the latter, in case of the dense variant.
+\boldparagraph{Incorporating \camenc} We experiment with both sparse and dense \camenc.
+We explore two design choices for where to add \camenc: (1) with the relative depth \& $12\times16\times256$ image features predicted by the MiDaS model, before passing it to the MetricBins module, (2) with the downsampled $24\times32\times1024$ feature map before being processed by the BeiT~\cite{beit} module in MiDaS.
+We interpolate \camenc to a resolution of $12\times16$ for the former and $24 \times 32$ for the latter, in case of the dense variant.
 For the sparse variant, we broadcast it to the required resolution.